 The believer (progressive revelation): the one God truly disclosed himself by degrees, meeting a people inside their Ancient Near Eastern world and leading them toward the fuller truth made explicit at the exile and in Christ.
 The "other gods" are the worldview he worked within and corrected.

-A fair instinct — and half right.
+A fair instinct, and half right.
 The satan of Job is a spirit-being, a member of the council holding the accuser's office.
 But the word is bigger than that one figure: it is a role that God's own angel or an ordinary human can fill.
-So "satan" is not, at bottom, the name of a spirit; it is a job — adversary, accuser — that hardened into a name and then into a myth.
-The cosmic Devil with hell for a throne is a development; the Bible's own picture keeps the accuser firmly under God (and, in the end, "thrown into" the lake of fire, Revelation 20:10 — a prisoner, never its warden).
+So "satan" is, at bottom, a job (adversary, accuser) that hardened into a name and then into a myth, not the proper name of a spirit.
+The cosmic Devil with hell for a throne is a development; the Bible's own picture keeps the accuser firmly under God (and, in the end, "thrown into" the lake of fire, Revelation 20:10: a prisoner, never its warden).

 Two challenges have to be faced squarely.

 First: the development can be read as evolution, and the believer cannot disprove it from the data.
-The layered Hebrew, the El-names, the Deuteronomy 32 fork, the council, the Asherah inscriptions — all of it fits "a religion maturing" at least as comfortably as "one God disclosed by degrees."
+The layered Hebrew, the El-names, the Deuteronomy 32 fork, the council, the Asherah inscriptions: all of it fits "a religion maturing" at least as comfortably as "one God disclosed by degrees."
 What the believer can fairly say is narrower: the data under-determines the frame.
 A consistent divine identity that ends in "there is no other" emerged across centuries and contentious sources, and the texts themselves perform the corrections (the prophets against Baal, the exile's hard-won monotheism).
-That is coherent — but it is held, not proven, and honesty requires saying so.
-(This is the same place on_truths and the Character study land: the framework is entered by trust that precedes proof, not won from the data alone.)
+That is coherent, but it is held rather than proven, and honesty requires saying so.

 Sources